ericwburden/advent_of_code_2024/README.md

 the days' code and test files, download the input files, name them, and place them in the correct folder.
 The script can be invoked as `setup-day {day} {year}`, where the year argument is optional.

+## Running Solutions

+### Run an Individual Day

+Each day folder contains a run.gleam file with a main function that checks the solutions for that day against the expected results.

+To run, for example, Day 03:  `gleam run -m day03/run`

+This will parse the day’s input, run both parts, and print ✅ or 🛑 depending on whether the results match the expected answers.

+### Run All Days

+At the top level, there’s an orchestrator module: `src/advent_of_code_2024.gleam`.
+This imports each dayxx/run and calls their main functions in order.

+To run all solved days in sequence: `gleam run -m advent_of_code_2024`

+This will execute each run.gleam and print results for every available day.